kubevault/kubevault/docs/guides/storage/azure/demo.md

     - my-vault-67f4db966b-4zvxx

 ```
-Vault operator creates a service with the same name as vault server.
+Vault operator creates a service with the same name as Vault server.
 In this example, vault can be accessed using `my-vault` service.

 Check vault seal status:
 ```console